 RoboBrowser

-For example, if you want to login to Hacker-News, instead of manually crafting a request with Requests, you can write a script that will populate the form and click the login button:
+For example, if we want to login to Hacker News, instead of manually crafting a request with Requests, we can write a script that will populate the form and click the login button:

 from robobrowser import RoboBrowser